Turmus Ayya

-Turmus Ayya (ترمسعيّا) is a Palestinian town located in the Ramallah and al-Bireh Governorate in the West Bank.
-According to the Palestinian Central Bureau of Statistics (PCBS), it had a population of 3,736 in 2007.
+Turmus Ayya (ترمسعيّا) is a Palestinian town located in the Ramallah and al-Bireh Governorate in the West Bank, in Palestine.
+According to the Palestinian Central Bureau of Statistics (PCBS), it had a population of 2,464 in 2017.
+A large percentage of the residents are Palestinian bi-nationals with US citizenship.
+Turmus Ayya is the home to the Hugo Chavez Ophthalmic Hospital, the largest ophthalmic hospital in the West Bank.